RyanNielson/awesome-unity/README.md

 A categorized community-driven collection of high-quality awesome Unity assets, projects, and resources.

 Suggestions and contributions are always welcome!
-Take a look at the [contribution guidelines](https://github.com/RyanNielson/awesome-unity/blob/master/CONTRIBUTING.md) for more information.
+Make sure to read the [contribution guidelines](https://github.com/RyanNielson/awesome-unity/blob/master/CONTRIBUTING.md) for more information before submitting a pull request.

 Thanks to all the [contributors](https://github.com/ryannielson/awesome-unity/graphs/contributors), this wouldn't be possible without you!